pulumi/pulumi-hugo/themes/default/content/blog/drift-detection/index.md

 For those using Pulumi Deployments, the system not only regularly detects but can also remedy the drift to align with your Pulumi program.
 This auto-remediation applies the last known infrastructure as code state, overwriting the drift.
 Auto-remediation can be set to occur by default or turned off to allow for manual intervention in the remediation of drift, depending on the criticality and nature of the stacks involved.

 Under the hood, drift is detected by regularly running a new Pulumi operation we have added, `pulumi refresh --preview-only`.
 This operation collects the set of changes that exist between the cloud provider and the current desired state in Pulumi.
-These scheduled operations build on top of the new [Scheduled Deployments](/blog/scheduled-deployments) functionality as is [Time-to-Live Stacks](/blog/ttl), both of which were also announced today.
-If there is a delta between the cloud and the current desired state, it is presented in the Drift tab along with a “Drift Detected” notification on the stack.
+These scheduled operations build on top of the new [Scheduled Deployments](/blog/scheduled-deployments) functionality, along with [Time-to-Live Stacks](/blog/ttl), both of which were also announced today.
+If there is a delta between the cloud and the current desired state, it is presented in the Drift tab along with a "Drift Detected" notification on the stack.
 If remediation is configured, a `pulumi refresh` followed by `pulumi up` is run automatically following any detection of drift.
 All of this is automated by Pulumi Deployments for users who have configured Pulumi Deployments on their stack.
 For users who are not using Pulumi Deployments, they can configure their existing CI/CD system to run these same operations regularly, and the results will still be displayed as part of the Drift tab in Pulumi Cloud and you can receive notifications when drift is detected.

 ### Getting Started with Drift Detection